 Training an Adapter

-Training an adapter on a downstream task is a straightforward process using adapter-transformers which can be installed via pip:
+Training an adapter on a downstream task is a straightforward process using adapter-transformers

 pip install adapter-transformers

-This package is fully compatible with HuggingFace's transformers library and can act as a drop-in replacement.
+library and can act as a drop-in replacement.
 Therefore, we can instantiate a pre-trained language model and tokenizer in the familiar way:

 from transformers import RobertaTokenizer, RobertaConfig, RobertaModelWithHeads